Key Takeaway

 Where 12.5mg Fits in the Dose-Response Curve

 Tirzepatide's weight loss effect follows a curve of diminishing returns as doses increase.
 The biggest jump in effectiveness occurs between 5mg and 10mg.
-By the time you reach 12.5mg, most of the drug's weight loss potential has been unlocked:
+By the time you reach 12.5mg, most of the drug's weight loss potential has been achieved:

 | Dose | Mean Weight Loss (SURMOUNT-1) | Incremental Gain |